Dynamically Scaled Activation Steering

-\rebuttal{The use of a global strength parameter is optional and it could be merged into DSAS' classifier output, however it is useful to compare \method with existing steering methods.} This formulation decouples the process of learning \textit{when} to steer ($\cls_\ell$) from the choice of \textit{how} to steer ($T_\ell$).
-As a result, our method can serve as a a general modulation mechanism compatible with existing activation steering strategies as we empirically show in following sections.
-In addition, the computational overhead at inference is small.
+\rebuttal{The use of a global strength parameter is optional and it could be merged into DSAS' classifier output, however it is useful to compare \method with existing steering methods.} In addition, the computational overhead at inference is small.
 Each embedding requires only $2d_\ell + 2$ FLOPs, which is small compared to a transformer layer, making \method fast and practical at inference (\cref{sec:inference_time}). \rebuttaltmlr{Although $\cls_\ell$ is fit offline on unmodified activations while at inference layer $\ell$ sees activations already steered upstream, an activation that earlier layers pushed towards the non-source region simply receives a lower $\cls_\ell$ and hence weaker steering, and all our results are measured under this steered regime.}